 Are you familiar with these SharePoint Online limitations?

 Businesses in rural areas with slow upload bandwidths have no choice but to find an alternative way to keep their employees productive as the population shifts to the work-from-home model.
-They also want to provide a local copy of sensitive data in case Internet access fails, for security and ownership reasons.
+They also want to provide a local copy of sensitive data if Internet access fails for security and ownership reasons.
 They found a solution that allowed them to migrate their on-premises data to Azure and bypass connectivity issues for employees.
 They wanted bulletproof security to prevent employees from downloading or copying sensitive data to their personal computers or devices.

 check out the incredible

 Triofox provides secure remote access, file sharing, disaster protection, and recovery for on-site file servers with easy cloud migration to private cloud storage.
 It is a private, hybrid cloud storage and cloud server solution integrated with your current file server infrastructure.

 Triofox sets up two-way synchronization between your local file server and the cloud storage service.

 Triofox provides web browser-based methods for file access.
 It also offers mobile apps for file access and sharing from mobile devices.